Max-plus fundamental solution semigroups for a class of difference Riccati equations: Max-plus primal space fundamental solution semigroup

+The commutation diagram for computation of $P_k=\op{R}_k(P_0)$ via the max-plus primal and dual fundamental solution semigroup is shown in Figure \ref{fig:dual-primal}.

-It can be seen that the representation of the DRE solution $P_k=\op{R}_k(P_0)$ in terms of the max-plus primal space fundamental solution semigroup $\{\Lambda_k,k\in\N\}$ via \er{eq:Pk-primal-repre} has a simpler form than the representation of \er{eq:dual-fund} via the max-plus dual space fundamental solution semigroup $\{\Theta_k,k\in\N\}$.
-Here, $\{\Lambda_k,k\in\N\}$ is developed directly in the max-plus primal space, thus avoiding the transformation to the max-plus dual space via $\Upsilon$ and back to the primal space at the end via $\Upsilon^{-1}$.
-The computation of $P_k=\op{R}_k(P_0)$ via the max-plus primal and dual fundamental solution semigroup is shown in Figure \ref{fig:dual-primal}.
+Comparing \er{eq:dual-fund} and \er{eq:Pk-primal-repre}, the representation of the DRE solution $P_k=\op{R}_k(P_0)$ in terms of the max-plus primal space fundamental solution semigroup $\{\Lambda_k,k\in\N\}$ via \er{eq:Pk-primal-repre} has a simpler form than the representation of \er{eq:dual-fund} via the max-plus dual space fundamental solution semigroup $\{\Theta_k,k\in\N\}$.
+Here, $\{\Lambda_k,k\in\N\}$ is developed directly in the max-plus primal space, and avoids transformation $\Upsilon$ and $\Upsilon^{-1}$ between the max-plus primal and dual spaces.